ello/ello_protobufs/README.md

 [localshred/protobuf](https://github.com/localshred/protobuf) for the actual protobuf serialization/deserialization.

-The gem provides some FactoryGirl factories for testing purposes in implementing applications.
+The gem provides some FactoryBot factories for testing purposes in implementing applications.
 These can be loaded into your project by adding `ElloProtobufs.load_protobuf_factories` in your `spec_helper.rb` or `rails_helper.rb`.